-In this paper we present a method which should provide a possibility for division breast tissue between parenchymal tissue and fatty tissue without influence of blood vessels and fine textural objects which surround fibroglandular disc.
+In this paper we present a method which should provide a possibility for division of the breast tissue between parenchymal tissue and fatty tissue without influence of fibrous tissue, blood vessels and fine textural objects which surround the fibroglandular disc.
 Segmentation of dense or glandular tissue from the entire tissue will be made by setting different thresholds.
-Our goal is to remove tissue which interferes with dense tissue and makes the division less accurate because non-dense tissue is being treated as dense due to its high intensity when compared with the rest of the tissue.
-Gabor filters generally proved to be efficient in extracting features for breast cancer detection from mammograms because of their sensitivity to edges in different orientations [7].
+Our goal is to remove tissue which interferes with dense tissue and makes the division less accurate because non-dense tissue is being treated as dense due to its high intensity when compared to the rest of the tissue.
+Gabor filters generally proved to be efficient in extracting features for the breast cancer detection from mammograms because of their sensitivity to edges in different orientations [8].
 Therefore, for the removal of blood vessels, we have used Gabor filter bank which is sensitive to brighter objects which are rather narrow or have high spatial frequency.
-Output of the entire filter bank is an image which is created of superimposed filter responses from different orientations.
-Subtraction of the image which represents vessels and different tissue boundaries from the original image produces a much cleaner image which can later be enhanced in order to equalize intensity levels of corresponding tissue types among different images.
+Output of the entire filter bank is an image which is created from superimposed filter responses of different orientations.
+Subtraction of the image which represents vessels and dense tissue boundaries from the original image produces a much cleaner image which can later be enhanced in order to equalize intensity levels of the corresponding tissue types among different images.
 In that way we will be able to distinct dense tissue from fat more accurately.
-The proposed method has been tested on mammograms from the mini-MIAS database [8].
+The proposed method has been tested on mammograms from the mini-MIAS database [9] which are all digitized SFMs.

 This paper is organized as follows.
-In Section II we present the idea behind image filtering using Gabor filter bank and explain which setup we will choose for filtering blood vessels and smaller objects out.
+In Section II we present the idea behind image filtering using Gabor filter bank and explain which setup we will use for filtering out blood vessels and smaller objects.
 In Section III we present results of filtering with the appropriate filter and discuss results of region growing after contrast enhancement and application of morphological operations.
 Section IV draws the conclusions.